bruceravel/demeter/documentation/Athena/hephaestus.rst

    pressure is 760 Torr.

 The percentage absorbed by the ion chamber will usually auto-update as you change the parameters.
-Clicking the “Compute” button forces an update.
-Clicking the “Reset” button returns all the parameters to their initial values.
+Clicking the :quoted:`Compute` button forces an update.
+Clicking the :quoted:`Reset` button returns all the parameters to their initial values.

 As a rule of thumb, 10% is a good amount of absorption for the I0